- About Bulgaria

 Тhe Euxinograd Residence is located at a distance of 8 kilometers north of Varna and lies on a 3-kilometer coastline in close proximity to the resort of St. Constantine and Helena.
 The complex used to be a royal summer residence for the monarchs who ruled Bulgaria after the liberation of the country from the Ottoman Dominion (1878) – Alexander Battenberg, Ferdinand, and Boris the 3rd.

 Prince Battenberg visited Varna in 1880 and he was welcomed at the monastery “St. Dimitar”, which was situated at the same place, where now the residence stands.
 The monarch liked the local nature so much, that two years later the Varna municipality bestowed him the monastery and its adjoining lands.

-Vrana Palace is a former royal palace, located on the outskirts of Sofia, the capital of Bulgaria.
-It is today the official residence of Tsar Simeon II of Bulgaria and his wife Tsaritsa Margarita.
-While the Royal palace in the centre of Sofia (today the National Art Gallery and National Ethnographic Museum) served representative purposes and the Euxinograd palace near Varna was a summer residence, Vrana was the palace where the royal family of Bulgaria spent most of their time.
+The castle in Vrana is a former royal palace, located on the outskirts of Sofia, the capital of Bulgaria.
+Today, it’s the official residence of Tsar Simeon II of Bulgaria and his wife Tsaritsa (queen) Margarita.
+While the Royal Palace in the centre of Sofia (today the National Art Gallery and National Ethnographic Museum) served representative purposes and the Euxinograd palace near Varna was a summer residence, Vrana was the palace where the royal family of Bulgaria spent most of their time.